thomasmmarshall/thomasmmarshall.github.io/_pages/about.md

 Hello!
 My name is Thomas.
 I am currently finishing my Master's degree in Machine Learning and Artifical Intelligence at Stellenbosch University, and I have a Bachelor of Engineering in Computer Engineering from the University of Pretoria.

+For my Master's thesis I looked at variational state space models for vision-based robot control.
+I wrote a short blog post about this [here](/_posts/2022-11-11-masters.md/).